Virtualizing pfSense with Hyper-V¶

 After creating WAN and LAN switches, we move to virtual machine creation.
 Start the new virtual machine wizard add a name.

 After clicking next select the appropriate virtual machine Generation.
-If you’re installing pfSense 2.3 select Generation 1.
-If you are installing pfSense 2.4 select Generation 2.
+If you’re installing pfSense software version 2.3.x, select Generation 1.
+If you are installing pfSense software version 2.4.x, select Generation 2.

 On the Assign Memory step add enough of RAM for your needs.
 For this guide, we have added 1GB.
 2GB is recommended if you intend to run multiple packages.